VU-Programming/OOFP-repls/README.md

 We have given a pretty barebones skeleton.
 This is to give you the full freedom of implementation.
 We have supplied you with the minimum for this assignment to work with the tests.

 ### REPLs
 For the REPL we have given a `REPLBase`, which is an abstract class.
 This can be used for code sharing, explained [below](#inheritance). `IntREPL` and `MultiSetREPL` extend this abstract class.
-These, and `REPLBase`, you need to modify with your own implementation.
+You need to modify `IntREPL`, `MultiSetREPL` and `REPLBase`, with your own implementation.
 The `REPL` trait you cannot modify, as this is used for running the REPL.
 Also do not modify the `REPLFactory`, and `RunREPL`, these don't need to be implemented further.

 ### MultiSet
 Implement your MultiSet here.
 Note that **all** the functions we have given need to be implemented!